 Celebration of Life

-In lieu of flowers donations to the NB Heart & stroke Foundation, Kidney Foundation or Charlotte County Dialysis Unit would be appreciated by the family.
+Hallie donated to numerous worthwhile causes.
+A donation to a local charity of the donor’s choice would be appreciated by the family.
 Online condolences to the family or donations can be made at www.humphreysfh.com

 Whether you're seeking the comfort of familiar tradition or an entirely unique celebration we are prepared to help.